 Mental Health and Homeless Issues Division

 The Orange County Mental Health and Homeless Division ensures that quality mental health services for individuals and families, children and adults, are available and accessible in this community.
 The division ensures that there are dedicated resources available through a network of community partners, providers and advocacy groups.
-Orange County continues to lead community conversations in a continuous effort to identify better solutions and stronger outcomes for those experiencing homelessness and mental and or behavioral needs.
+Orange County continues to lead community conversations in a continuous effort to identify better solutions and stronger outcomes for those experiencing homelessness and mental health/behavioral needs.

 Mental Health Services for Adults